 - One week of seminars and field trips in Jakarta, in collaboration with Universitas Indonesia (UI), DFAT Development and including one day of discussions and group presentations;

-ACICIS’ programs in Indonesia operate under the direction of the ACICIS Resident Director, Ms Elena Williams.
+ACICIS’ programs in Indonesia operate under the direction of the ACICIS Resident Director.
 ACICIS’ PHST Tour Assistant, Ms Citra Gantiaji, will serve as the primary liaison assisting with the planning of the tour.
 ACICIS staff will provide comprehensive in-country pastoral support services for students during their time in Indonesia.

 In addition, a leading academic in the field of public health with specialised knowledge of Indonesia will be assigned for the duration of the PHST to provide academic supervision of the tour.
-The PHST Tour Leader for the 2016 tour was Professor Michael Dibley and the 2017 PHST Tour Leader was Dr Luh Putu Lila Wulandari (Wulan).
-The 2018 PHST Tour Leader/s will be announced in early 2018.
+The PHST Tour Leader (TL) for the pilot tour in 2016 was Professor Michael Dibley.
+Dr Luh Putu Lila Wulandari (Wulan) was the 2017 PHST Tour Leader and will join both 2018 tours as the PHST TL once again.